Locations:

 A note from Cleveland Clinic

-Temporal arteritis, or giant cell arteritis, can be a challenging condition to live with.
+Giant cell arteritis (formerly temporal cell arteritis) can be a challenging condition to live with, but people do better when it’s detected early and followed regularly by a skilled practitioner.
 Symptoms of the condition and side effects of the treatment can take a great toll on your sense of well-being.
 It can also affect your work and many other aspects of your life.
 But you don’t have to go through it alone.
 Ask your healthcare provider to help you find a support group.
-Sharing stories and tips with others experiencing temporal arteritis may help.
+Sharing stories and tips with others experiencing GCA may help.

 Medically Reviewed